 - You can create up to 500 shared analyses per property.

-- You can import up to 10 segments per analysis.
+- You can apply up to 10 segments per analysis.